-If you are looking for ways to revitalise your career or make a change, the buzz around data science and the increasingly important role of data scientists in many industries may have caught your eye.
-However, without a new degree or major time out of the workforce, it might seem that a career path adjustment is too risky of an investment for a well-established professional.
+If you have been looking for ways to revitalise your career or make a change, the talk around data science and the important role of data scientists in many industries may have caught your attention.
+However, without a new degree or time out of the workforce, it might seem that a career path adjustment is too risky of an investment for a well-established professional.

 Data science is a new and distinct discipline, in which professionals gain new levels of insight from data through different processing, cleaning, modelling, and visualising techniques.
 The common quality that all data scientists possess, regardless of their academic or professional background, is strong quantitative skills.
 These strengths – often in math, statistics, and computer programming – are what make data scientists so valuable.